maksimr/vim-jsbeautify/README.markdown

 Vim plugin based on js-beautify

-For more info, online demo and tests see [http://jsbeautifier.org/](online javascript beautifier)
+For more info, online demo and tests see [online javascript beautifier](http://jsbeautifier.org/)

 Installation
 ------------